Suitable for 13+ yrs

 Q- Where is the musical playing in New York?

-A- The musical is playing at the Vivian Beaumont Theater in New York.
+A- The musical is playing at the Imperial Theatre in New York.

 Q- How long does the musical run for?

-A- The running time is 2 hours and 45 minutes, including one intermission.
+A- The running time is 2 hours and 40 minutes with one intermission.

 Q- What are the popular songs in the musical?